• Explore. Learn. Thrive. Fastlane Media Network

 3. Determine Which Social Media Platforms Are Included

 The majority of social media influencers will operate on more than one platform.
-It’s not always immediately clear which platforms would be included in an agreement.
-Even if you plan to repost the content on other channels, it’s crucial to align on the initial outset of the campaign.
+It’s not always clear which platforms would be included in an agreement.
+Even if you plan to repost the content on other channels, aligning at the campaign’s outset is crucial.

-While you might think that businesses would prefer that content is posted on every platform, that isn’t always so.
+While you might think businesses would prefer that content be posted on every platform, that isn’t always so.
 Some platforms are less effective than others when it comes to influencer marketing.
-It’s also possible you might deem that some are not worth the price of admission; look at where your target audience is most active, and focus on those channels.
+It’s also possible you might deem that some are not worth the price of admission; look at where your target audience is most active and focus on those channels.

 Many businesses use data-driven decisions to determine the platforms they use.
-Although Facebook remains the platform with the most active users, it could be that you’d prefer a platform that encourages users to engage with brands and influencers more readily – like Instagram or YouTube.
+Although Facebook remains the most active platform, it could be that you’d prefer a platform that encourages users to engage with brands and influencers more readily – like Instagram or YouTube.

-Pixlee’s Influencer Discovery feature allows you to compare engagement levels of each influencer you’re interested in, helping you narrow down which individuals and which channels you want to focus on for your campaign.
+Pixlee’s Influencer Discovery feature allows you to compare the engagement levels of each influencer you’re interested in, helping you narrow down which individuals and channels you want to focus on for your campaign.

-Regardless of what you choose to press ahead with, you’re going to need total clarity before you get started.
+Regardless of what you choose to pursue, you’ll need total clarity before you get started.

 4. Lock Down Specific Dates

-Some businesses have had problems with getting influencers to commit to specific dates.
-Obviously, this can lead to issues on your end.
+Some businesses have needed help getting influencers to commit to specific dates, which can lead to issues on your end.

-The influencer marketing that you employ is almost certainly only one aspect of your wider marketing strategy.
-If you’re unsure when your influencer is going to deliver, this can throw off other activities that you might have planned.
+Your influencer marketing is almost certainly only one aspect of your more comprehensive marketing strategy.
+If you’re unsure when your influencer will deliver, this can throw off other activities that you might have planned.

 You need to define dates before the collaboration commences.

-It doesn’t hurt to be clear about how often and how quickly the influencer needs to respond to you during the campaign either.
+It doesn’t hurt to be clear about how often and quickly the influencer needs to respond to you during the campaign.

 5. Define Creative Expectations

 You’ll have sought out the help of an influencer because you believe their content production fits well with your brand.
-But that doesn’t mean you have to pass all creative control over to them.
+But that doesn’t mean you must pass them all creative control over.

-It’s possible that you’ll have some non-negotiable expectations – some things that might have to be included or excluded.
-It could be that you want just as much focus placed on the post-purchase experience as the product itself, for example.
+It’s possible that you’ll have some non-negotiable expectations—some things that might have to be included or excluded.
+For example, you might want to focus just as much on the post-purchase experience as the product itself.

-You’re looking for authentic content from your influencer – since this is what makes influencers effective – so finding a balance is key.
-If you let your expectations impact the quality of the content, you’re only going to cause harm to your own campaign.
+You’re looking for authentic content from your influencer, and since this makes influencers effective, finding a balance is critical.
+If you let your expectations impact the quality of the content, you’ll only harm your campaign.

 6. Confirm Content Volume and Formats

 There are many different ways for influencers to produce content on your behalf.
-These will vary considerably from one platform to the next and can be greatly influenced by the type of product or service they’re promoting.
+These will vary considerably from one platform to the next and can be significantly influenced by the product or service they’re promoting.

-You first need to agree on the number of posts and content pieces that the influencer will produce.
-Beyond that, it’s possible that you might have expectations about how they deliver this content.
+First, you must agree on the number of posts and content pieces the influencer will produce.
+Beyond that, you might have expectations about how they deliver this content.

-Cosmetics brands like Milani tap into influencers who are skilled at video makeup tutorials to show their audience exactly how each product can be used best.
+Cosmetics brands like Milani tap into influencers skilled at video makeup tutorials to show their audience exactly how each product can be used best.

-If you’re looking to promote a software package, screen share software can be a wonderful asset to help showcase the product.
-For physical locations, like wedding venues or property, drone footage is a good choice.
+If you want to promote a software package, screen share software can be a tremendous asset in helping showcase the product.
+Drone footage is a good choice for physical locations, like wedding venues or property.

-Ideally, you’ll be collaborating with an influencer that has some experience with the formats you’re requesting.
+Ideally, you’ll collaborate with an influencer with some experience with the formats you’re requesting.

 7. Specify Payment Delivery

-While an influencer brief is largely there to help you get increasingly effective results for your influencer marketing campaign, it’s also useful for practical expectations.
-Influencers typically collaborate with your brand for monetary compensation (like through affiliate links), or other insider rewards like free samples or exclusive event invitations.
+While an influencer brief is primarily there to help you get increasingly effective results for your influencer marketing campaign, it’s also useful for practical expectations.
+Influencers typically collaborate with your brand for monetary compensation (like through affiliate links) or other insider rewards like free samples or exclusive event invitations.

-The document needs to define how much you’re paying, how the money is delivered, and any other payment stipulations relating to the content.
-Needless to say, confusion and uncertainty is the last thing either party wants when it comes to money.
+The document must define the amount paid, how the money is delivered, and any other payment stipulations related to the content.
+Confusion and uncertainty regarding money are the last thing either party wants.

-Most agreements require the signing off of content before it’s posted, after which, payment is likely to follow.
-It’s also possible that you’ll have payment structures in place determined by the effectiveness of the produced content.
+Most agreements require the signing off of content before it’s posted, after which payment is likely to follow.
+It’s also possible that you’ll have payment structures determined by the effectiveness of the produced content.

 Solved: Effective Influencer Briefs